 A short distance to the east in the hills of Waroona Dam is Drakesbrook Weir.
-The place is known as a picnic area ideal for swimming, water skiing, canoeing, bushwalking and fishing.
+The place is known as a picnic area ideal for swimming, canoeing, bushwalking and fishing.
 The crystal clear waters are refreshing and the surrounding bushland is tranquil.

 Otherwise known as the Drakesbrook Dam, this is an irrigation weir which collects the water overflow from the Waroona Dam and is great for non-motorised sports as no power boats are allowed.